mldbai/pyconca-2016/README.md

 ## About

-This repo contains the built webapp.
+This repo contains the built web app.
 The slides are available in the `talk` folder of the repository.
 Check back for a screen cast of the talk to be posted within 2 weeks.

+For those who attended the talk, the glitch that caused the built plugin to fail to load is now fixed.
+The code below will work properly.

 ### Installing the plugin